My Life Story: Chapter 5

 More than that, they tasked me with the act of remembering, recalling the events on my bike from Grade 5.
 I came to call this my letter from God.
 And this started a journey through comparative religions and eventually back to Christianity, albeit a Christianity that looked a lot different than the one I had left behind.

-One of the interesting things to me in reflecting on this important transition in my life is the way it calls forward the thoughts in my first chapter on the importance of distinguishing between what is a life and what is a death.
-As I suggested there, the minute we lose the ability to define Death, we lose the ability to define Life.
+One of the interesting things that surfaced for me in reflecting on this important transition in my life is the way it calls forward the thoughts in my first chapter on the importance of distinguishing between what is life and what is death.
+As I suggested, the minute we lose the ability to define Death (capitalized with intention), we lose the ability to define Life.

 And I don’t use these words in the sense of simple existence and non-existence.
-I don’t think fear of death is ever the point.
-Fear of death is always a mask for the true fears running underneath.
-I use these words in the broader sense of two different kinds of reality.
+I don’t think fear of death in the sense of “non-existence,” which is how it is commonly used, is ever the point.
+Assumptions that we fear that kind of death are always a mask for the true fears running underneath.
+Instead, I use these words in the broader sense of two different kinds of reality.
 Death embodies decay, suffering, oppression, division, chaos.
 Life embodies transformation, order, freedom, unity.

-One of the great inconsistencies of my atheism was the fact that I found it largely deemed to be rational and acceptable to play fast and loose with these categories.
-Doing so might hold the appearance of coherency, but when it our ability to name Life and to name Death, and certainly our experience of it, it’s the exact opposite.
-The sort of willfull ignorance playing fast and loose with our definitions requires is in fact cognitive dissonance.
-A cognitive disonnance which, in my opinion, is built on a modern resistance to binaries and polarities.
-Pull back the curtain on how this world works and you find these binaries hard and fast at work all over the place.
-It’s how the human experience and human cognition intuitively functions.
+One of the great inconsistencies that I engaged in my atheism was the fact that I found it deemed it to be rational and acceptable to play fast and loose with these categories of Life and Death.
+Doing so might have the appearance of coherency, and even intellectual integrity, but beyond not being logically coherent, such an approach has a hard time making sense of our actual experience of this world.
+In the living I find it is the exact opposite- we assume these to be hard and fast categories embedded within reality.
+The sort of willfull ignorance required to play fast and loose with our definitions is in fact masking a real cognitive dissonance.
+A cognitive disonnance which, in my opinion, is built on modern resistance to binaries and polarities.
+Pull back the curtain on how this world works and you find these binaries at work all over the place.

-On that level I don’t know if it’s a curse or a blessing.
-It certainly has the power to create enemies and form rifts as I go along.
-And yet I have also found likeminded souls along the way, people with shared language and shared concern.
-Some of which I know personally, others which are encounters, be it writers, filmmakers, thinkers, philosophers.
+On that level, I don’t know if that chronic restlessness is a curse or a blessing.
+It certainly has the power to create enemies and form rifts.
+And yet I have also found likeminded souls along the way, people with shared language and shared concern whom could not be understood without it.
+Some of which I know personally, others which remain encounters from a distance, be it writers, filmmakers, thinkers, philosophers.
 Which helps me feel a little less crazy at the very least.
 On my brightest days, a little less alone.

 Or as I once hear it said from the famed avante garde filmmaker, Alejandro Jodorowsky, “We all exist in our own personal reality of craziness.”
 It’s simply a matter of learning to see that others share that reality with us.